 ReputationGrowerStandard Terms of Service

-These Standard Terms of Service (“Terms of Service”) govern the purchase and provision of ReputationDefender® Services (the “Services”) by ReputationDefender LLC (the “Company”) to its customer (the “Client”) and are incorporated into Client’s agreement to purchase such Services (“Service Agreement”) as if set forth fully therein.
+These Standard Terms of Service (“Terms of Service”) govern the purchase and provision of ReputationDefender® Services (the “Services”) from NortonLifeLock Inc. in the Americas and NortonLifeLock Ireland Limited in rest of the world (the “Company”) by its customer (the “Client”) and are incorporated into Client’s agreement to purchase such Services (“Service Agreement”) as if set forth fully therein.

 The Company provides a variety of online reputation management and privacy-related products and services (the “Services”).
 A general description of the ReputationGrower services may be found at www.reputationdefender.com/personal-branding.
 The Service Agreement signed by Client shall specify the scope of the specific Services that Client is purchasing under this Agreement.
 The Client must be the individual or entity, or an authorized representative of the individual or entity, for whom the Services will be performed.
 If not, Client must provide verification that it has the authority to secure Services on the third party’s behalf or must be the parent or legal guardian of a minor for whom Services are purchased.